All Episodes

 I know what people are doing there.

-Uh um and we they're they're you know, they're they're taking care of themselves.
+And they're taking care of themselves.

 They're not victims.

-In fact, let's let me grab this soundboard.
+In fact, let me grab this soundboard.

-He was on uh Fox News channel yesterday.
+He was on Fox News channel yesterday.

 Your world with Neil Cavuto.

-Cavuto says, You must be looking at this again and saying, uh oh.
+Cavuto says, you must be looking at this again and saying, uh-oh.

 I don't look at San Diegans as victims.